4/30/2025

 CFO

-Well, I mean, certainly the problem that the issues in the Dutch market will impact that.
-Also, I mean, you mentioned both gaming tax increases versus Q1 last year in both Sweden and Netherlands, but also the impact of these deposit limits in the Netherlands is really harming that.
-The revenues for us in that market.
+Well, I mean, certainly the issues in the Dutch market will impact that.
+Also, I mean, I mentioned both gaming tax increases versus Q1 last year in both Sweden and Netherlands.
+But also the impact of these deposit limits in the Netherlands is really harming the revenues for us in that market.
 So, you know, that's unfortunately been a bit of a shift.
 So we have to call it out.

 speaker